Moonlight-Panel/Docs/cli/index.md

 ### Moonlight CLI

-The moonlight cli is a usefull tool for installing, updating and administrating moonlight instances.
+The moonlight cli is a useful tool for installing, updating, and administrating moonlight instances.
-It loads the scripts from our script server in order to ensure you are up to date.
+It loads the scripts from our script server in order to ensure you are up-to-date.
-The cli has multiple modules.
-For managing moonlight you have the `moonlight` module.
+The CLI has multiple modules.
+For managing moonlight, you have the `moonlight` module.
 You can call a module by executing
 ```
 mlcli <module name> <subcommand> <parameters>
 ```